-House of Oliver Twist A/S is Denmark’s oldest tobacco factory and at the same time it is the world’s biggest exporter of twisted tobacco bits.
-We develop, produce and sell exclusive tobacco bits under the name Oliver Twist®.
+House of Oliver Twist A/S is Denmark’s oldest tobacco factory, and at the same time, the company is the world’s biggest exporter of twisted chewing tobacco bits.
+House of Oliver Twist develops, produces, and sells exclusive chewing tobacco bits under the name Oliver Twist®.

 Lars Dahlgren, CEO of Swedish Match, said regarding the sale, “Oliver Twist is a good complement to our smokeless portfolio and will provide increased depth to our chewing tobacco offerings, especially in Europe.”

-To sell, develop and produce smokeless tobacco which can be enjoyed by all adult users of products containing nicotine.
-To sell our products based on a sense of responsibility for our employees, owners, business partners and the international community.
+Our mission is to sell, develop and produce smokeless tobacco which can be enjoyed by all adult users of products containing nicotine.
+To sell our products based on a sense of responsibility for our employees, owners, business partners, and the international community.

 Our vision is to ensure that all smokers know of the existence of OLIVER TWIST®.
 Oliver Twist must be the strongest brand in its category on the markets in which House of Oliver Twist A/S actively participates.